lightbend/kalix-jvm-sdk/README.md

 ## Java/Scala Protobuf SDK

 * User-facing packages
-  * `kalix-java-sdk-protobuf` and `kalix-scala-sdk-protobuf`: The Java/Scala Protobuf API to build services in Kalix (backed by an implementation in Scala based on Akka gRPC).
+  * `kalix-java-sdk-protobuf` and `kalix-scala-sdk-protobuf`: The Java/Scala Protobuf API to build services in Kalix.
 See [Java/Scala Protobuf SDK](https://docs.kalix.io/java-protobuf/index.html).

-  * `kalix-java-sdk-testkit` and `kalix-scala-sdk-testkit`: A library to implement integration tests for services with Junit 4 or 5, based on [TestContainers](https://www.testcontainers.org/).
+  * `kalix-java-sdk-testkit` and `kalix-scala-sdk-testkit`: A library to implement integration tests for services, based on [TestContainers](https://www.testcontainers.org/).
 Also contains library parts of unit TestKit.

 * [Samples](samples/): Small example services to illustrate Kalix features are prefixed with `java-protobuf-` or `scala-protobuf-`.
 The code provides snippets for the documentation.